stuchly/tviblindi/README.md

 </kbd>
 </center>

 # Reference
-The article is in process
+This package is under construction and we're working on a paper describing the method and validating it.

-See supplemetary_note.pdf in vignette for technical background
+See `supplemetary_note.pdf` in vignette for some technical background (will be updated).

-The shiny app was developed as a part of master's thesis of co-author [David Novak](https://github.com/davnovak):  [Studying lymphocyte development using mass cytometry](https://dspace.cuni.cz/handle/20.500.11956/119793?locale-attribute=en)
+The Shiny app (GUI) was developed as part of [David Novak](https://github.com/davnovak)'s master thesis: [Studying lymphocyte development using mass cytometry](https://dspace.cuni.cz/handle/20.500.11956/119793?locale-attribute=en).